Josi scores twice as Predators beat struggling Sharks 5-2

 Kyle Turris, Filip Forsberg and Dante Fabbro also scored for the Predators, who have won two of three to start the season.

-Brent Burns had a goal and an assist and Evander Kane also scored for the struggling Sharks, now 0-4.
+Brent Burns had a goal and an assist and Evander Kane also scored for the struggling Sharks.

+“This is a league where you have to combine work ethic with a smart game,” Sharks coach Peter DeBoer said.
+“We made a few glaring mistakes, and the ones we made they stuck in the back of the net.
+That’s what a good team will do to you.”

-Josi scored the game’s first two goals, opening the scoring early in the opening period.
+Josi opened the scoring early in the first period.

 Colton Sissons carried the puck into the San Jose zone.
 From the right faceoff dot, he found Josi skating through the slot with a pass.
 Josi beat Sharks goaltender Martin Jones with a wrist shot high to the stick side.